galaxyproject/bioblend/README.rst

         :alt: Code Health

-BioBlend is a Python (2.6 or 2.7) library for interacting with `CloudMan`_ and `Galaxy`_'s API.
+BioBlend is a Python library for interacting with `CloudMan`_ and `Galaxy`_'s API.

-BioBlend is supported and tested on Galaxy release_14.02 and later.
+BioBlend is supported and tested on:

+- Python 2.6 and 2.7 (support for Python 3 is underway, see `#97 <https://github.com/galaxyproject/bioblend/issues/97>`_)
+- Galaxy release_14.02 and later.

 Full docs are available at http://bioblend.readthedocs.org with a quick library overview also available in `ABOUT.rst <./ABOUT.rst>`_.